mlhoutel/garden/src/content/sheets/languages/cpp.md

 ---
-title: "C++"
+title: 'C++'
-short: "General-purpose programming language, developed as an extension of the C programming language."
+short: 'General-purpose programming language, developed as an extension of the C programming language.'
-topic: programming-language compiled
+topic: language compiled
 ---

 ## Introduction